creamxiao/snake_robot/README.md

 # snake_robot
-This program is for the tests of Paper "A Search-based Configuration and Motion Planning Algorithm for a Snake-like Robot Performing Load-intensive Operations".
+This program is for the configuration search of Paper "A Search-based Configuration and Motion Planning Algorithm for a Snake-like Robot Performing Load-intensive Operations".